mital2021/code-quiz/README.md

-# Code Quiz Challenge
+# Password-Generator

 ## Purpose

-Its an application that lets you take a timed quiz that stores high scores.
+Its an application that generate random password based on people's selection of criteria.